rifatkhanpl/dmp_vercel/PROJECT_MANIFEST.md

 **API Endpoints:** 20+ REST endpoints + 1 edge function
 **UI Components:** 50+ React components

-This manifest represents a complete, production-ready healthcare data management platform with comprehensive features for managing institutions, programs, and healthcare providers in the GME ecosystem.
+This manifest represents a complete, production-ready residents/fellows data management platform with comprehensive features for managing institutions, programs, and residents/fellows in the GME ecosystem.